 3. Continued bullying would result in a further action plan being devised, appropriate consequences for the child, and further dialogue with the parents.
 The Guidance Counsellor, Middle Leader and /or Learning Support may be involved in formulating this action plan.

-Support for the target and perpetrator.
+Support for the target and the child exhibiting bullying behaviours

 We support the target in the following ways: